DevOnGlobal/testgrid-in-a-box/containers/node-chrome/README.md

 prowareness/selenium-node-chrome
 ============================

-Out-of-the-box Selenium Grid node image with Chrome.
+Out-of-the-box Selenium image with Chrome.
+Can be used as a standalone instance or as a node for Selenium Grid.

 Usage
 -----